scalalandio/catnip/README.md

 That and making sure that compiler _sees_ the resources, since if you define them in the same project you want compiler to use them it is not the case).

+Take a look at [example](modules/catnip-custom-example) project to see how it works in practice.

 ## Limitations

 Type checker complains if you use type aliases from the same compilation unit